rohit-purandare/ShelfBridge/wiki/technical/Rate-Limiting.md

 3. **Memory Usage**
    - The rate limiter automatically cleans up old data
    - Monitor memory usage in long-running processes

+### Recent Fixes (v1.7.1+)

+**Issue**: Rate limiting warnings showing incorrect request counts (e.g., "742/600 requests used")

+**Root Cause**: Audiobookshelf and Hardcover clients were sharing the same rate limit bucket due to using the default identifier.

+**Solution**:
+- Audiobookshelf client now uses `'audiobookshelf'` identifier
+- Hardcover client uses `'hardcover-api'` identifier
+- Each service has its own separate rate limit bucket
+- Enhanced logging with service and version information

+**Result**: Accurate rate limiting with separate 600/minute (Audiobookshelf) and 55/minute (Hardcover) limits.

+### Container Restart Issues

+If you experience rate limiting warnings immediately after container restart:

+1. **Check the logs** for the specific identifier being used
+2. **Verify** that you're not seeing "default" as the identifier
+3. **Wait 1-2 minutes** for rate limit windows to reset
+4. **Monitor** subsequent sync operations for normal behavior

+**Expected behavior after fix**:
+- Rate limiting warnings should show correct counts per service
+- Container restarts should not cause immediate rate limit issues
+- Each service should respect its own limits independently

 ### Debugging